 Moors and Shores is a great day out on a bike.
 It would be a good first event if you haven’t previously done an Adventure Cross, and for those that have, you’ll find it a slightly easier offering than the others but no less enjoyable.
 Both routes suitable for Cross or Mountain Bike.

 A 20% discount will be applied automatically at checkout when you enter 4 (four) or more riders into a single event.
-This offer does not apply to any Wiggle Super Series event, the Wattbike No Excuses events, the MBR Demo Day, Brewin Dolphin Velo Club tickets and the UKCE Le Classique French Sportive.
+This offer does not apply to the Wattbike No Excuses events, the MBR Demo Day, Brewin Dolphin Velo Club tickets and the UKCE Le Classique French Sportive.
+Mates Rates do not apply to any Late Entry offers.

 Online pre-entry is the easiest way of entering and saves £5.00 per person vs. entering on the day.
 Online pre-entry will save you time on the day of the event allowing you to simply pick up your registration pack from the Pre entered registration points.
 Please note: If an event reaches its capacity we will have to close the event to riders wanting to enter on the day.
 It is therefore best to pre enter online to avoid disappointment!